Order Fulfillment Costs: Fulfillment Services Pricing Explained

 ---|---|---|---|---|

-Learn more below about each of these fulfillment fees, how they are calculated, and more information on how much you can expect to pay.
+Here’s a closer look at each of these fulfillment fees, how they are calculated, and how much you can expect to pay:

 When first partnering with a fulfillment company, a sizable amount of setup must be done, including integrating your online store, creating storage infrastructure, and training staff to handle your goods.

 This step is often labor-intensive on the provider’s end, so some companies charge a one-time onboarding fee to cover it.
-The charge ranges from $100 to multiple thousands based on the scale and complexity of your inventory, but small businesses pay an average of $336–$575.
+The charge ranges from $100 to multiple thousands based on the scale of your business, complexity of your inventory, and number of sales channels you use—but small businesses pay an average of $377.

-During peak dates (usually October–December), some providers, namely Fulfillment by Amazon (FBA), will drastically increase their storage costs due to volume and demand fluctuations.
+During peak dates (usually October–December), some providers (namely Fulfillment by Amazon) will drastically increase their storage costs due to volume and demand fluctuations.
 It’s not a common factor, but review your contract for seasonal inflation.

 If your goods require special services like refrigeration or hazmat handling, storage costs will include a premium of about 73% on average.

 Often, fulfillment companies charge a flat per-order fee, usually about $3–$5.
 Some providers refine this cost by using a slightly cheaper base fee and tacking on an item charge per additional unit in the order, such as $2.50 + 50 cents per item.
-The size and type of packaging material required to ship your goods safely can contribute to the pick and pack cost as well.
+Others include this cost in an ‘all-inclusive’ fulfillment fee that also accounts for packaging and shipping.

-As a retail partner, you can use your own carrier or go through the company’s preferred service.
+As a retail partner, you can use your own carrier account (like FedEx, UPS, or USPS) or go through the company’s account with their preferred services.
 Though each option comes with benefits, it’s important to keep in mind the deep discounts offered to fulfillment providers due to the massive volumes that they regularly ship.
-If you choose to go with the fulfillment company’s carrier, you’ll likely see 10%–30% discounts on your standard rates.
+If you choose to go with the fulfillment company’s carrier, you’ll likely see 25%+ discounts on your standard rates.

-The actual cost of shipping your orders depends on the size, weight, and destination of your goods.
+The actual cost of shipping your orders depends on the dimensional (DIM) weight, and destination of your parcels, as well as the carrier sending them.

 Fulfillment providers who have a returns service will incorporate charges for processing and restocking.
 The total fees are usually charged at about the same rate as the pick and pack step, plus the cost of return shipping.
 If elevated inspection is required to determine whether returned goods meet your store’s standards, it will likely incur an additional fee.